jyotimoydas/Android-App-eDU-Pro/README.md

-# Android-App-eDU-Pro
+# Android-Application-eDU-Pro
-This is the app that I've built during my training in Webtek Labs Kolkata.
-It is a small attempt to capture the needs of the University.
-The database used here is the SQLite Database.
+eDU-pro is an Android Application For Dibrugarh University.
+As the name implies the application is mainly for students benefit.
+The students can get University Details,Notice etc from the application directly without going to the main webpage.